MetOffice/CSET/docs/source/getting-started/workflow-run.rst

     cylc gui

-Other commands to control cylc options are described in the cylc_ documentation.
+Other commands to control the workflow are described in the cylc_ documentation.

 Once CSET has finished running you will receive an email containing a link to